prasobhkollattu/SpringCloudEasyStarter/README.md

 # SpringCloudEasyStarter
 A simple Spring cloud project with most common components for easy startup.
 This project address followig issues:
-1.Configutaion Management
+- Configutaion Management
-2.Service discovery
+- Service discovery
-3.Gateway and reverse proxy
+- Gateway and reverse proxy
-4.Log monitoring
+- Log monitoring
-5.Load balancing
+- Load balancing

 Application have following modules and should be started sequentially.
-1.DiscoveryServer
+- **DiscoveryServer**
   This module will start Euereka server and all services will be registered and discoved here.
   Eureka:
   http://localhost:8761/

- 2.ConfigServer
+ - **ConfigServer**
    This module will take care of all services configuration